apiaryio/generator-apiary-lib/README.md

 ## Development

-As the generator is written in ES6 and transpiled by Babel, it's not that simple.
+As the generator is written in ES6 and transpiled by Babel, it's not so simple.
 Clone the repository and in the project directory (e.g.
 `~/<your folder with projects>/generator-apiary-lib`) do following: